awsdocs/amazon-kendra-developer-guide/doc_source/API_ListFaqs.md

 Required: No

  ** [NextToken](#API_ListFaqs_RequestSyntax) **   <a name="Kendra-ListFaqs-request-NextToken"></a>
-If the result of the previous request to `ListFaqs` was truncated, include the `NextToken` to fetch the next set of FAQs\.
+If the previous response was incomplete \(because there is more data to retrieve\), Amazon Kendra returns a pagination token in the response\.
+You can use this pagination token to retrieve the next set of FAQs\.
 Type: String
 Length Constraints: Minimum length of 1\.
 Maximum length of 800\.
 Required: No